 In This Issue: Page

 Keeping Probate in Perspective 2

 Supporting the Elderly 3

 OAS Benefits: When to Take?
 3

-The Many Faces of Insurance 4
+Seven Investing Behaviours (to Avoid) 4

 INVESTING & THE ART OF PATIENCE

 Why can it be difficult to have patience when investing?